ITSLab-UAegean/ais-manipulation/README.md

 *An example of a trajectory where a position that did not follow the Kalman filtering (orange).
 Through this step we are able to remove it and continue with a track with less noisy data (green).*

 ## Creating different density maps
 Using the cleaned AIS tracks, we are able to generate effective visual representations of the vessel traffic.
 In order to do so, a density metric should be selected and applied on each grid cell separately.
-Here we provide a few options (time spent by the vessels, number of vessel passing, number of AIS messages available etc.).
+Here we provide a few options (time spent by the vessels, distance covered, number of vessels passing, number of AIS messages available, number of distince passes).
 The code is structured tso it would be easy for the user to add their own metric for their analysis.
 To extract the density maps simply use the following command.

 	python -m src.ais_manipulation.density.export_density_maps config/config_density.json